tslocke/hobo/doc/manual/controllers.markdown

 The `hobo_create`, `hobo_create_for`, `hobo_update` and `hobo_destroy` actions all perform a redirect on success.

-## Block Response

-If you supply a block to the `hobo_*` action, no redirection is done so that it may be performed by the block:

-    def update
-      hobo_update do
-        redirect_to my_special_place if valid?
-      end
-    end
-{.ruby}

 ## the :redirect parameter

-If you supply a block to the `hobo_*` action, you must redirect or render all potential formats.
-But what if you want to supply a redirect for HTML requests, but let Hobo handle AJAX requests?
-In this case you can supply the `:redirect` option to `hobo_*`:

-    def update
-      hobo_update :redirect => my_special_place
-    end
-{.ruby}

-`:redirect` is only used for valid HTML requests.

 The `:redirect` option may be one of: